Take a closer look at this decentralised Ethereum token exchange and secure ICO platform.

-Orderbook is a decentralized platform that offers three main features to its customers:
+Orderbook is a decentralised platform that offers three main features to its customers:

 A cryptocurrency exchange.
 Users can trade ERC20 tokens on the Ethereum network directly with one another.

 An ICO platform.
 ICO projects can offer token sales to customers through Orderbook.
-At the time of writing in February 2018, the platform has hosted more than 15 ICOs.
+At the time of writing (February 2018), the platform has hosted more than 15 ICOs.

 A multi-currency token wallet.
 Asset storage on Orderbook is implemented on-chain, allowing you to store any ERC20 token listed on the site.

 An initial coin offering (ICO) is usually when cryptocurrency tokens are first sold to the public prior to being listed on an exchange.
 It’s a lot like an initial public offering (IPO), but for cryptocurrencies.

 Before you consider participating in any ICO, however, it’s important you fully understand the risks involved.